osamaghaliah/aruco_markers_detection/README.md

 This project involves the detection of ArUco markers in video files using OpenCV.
 The goal is to process each frame of the video to detect and annotate ArUco markers, and then log the performance of this processing.
 The project also includes a summary of the average frame processing times for multiple input videos.

+Eventually, it aligns the drone camera to markers so it can be directed to perform a path based on the alignments and distances.

 ## Features
 ----------------------------------------------------------------------------------------------------------------------------------------------------------